Paige Bippus (Third Year)

-Christine earned her B.S. in Environmental Science from George Mason University in 2016, where she spent time researching the impact of the Deepwater Horizon oil spill on microbial communities.
+Christine earned her B.S. in Environmental Science from George Mason University, where she researched the impact of the Deepwater Horizon oil spill on microbial communities.
 She spent the year following graduation at NIAID studying malaria genetics.
 Passionate about the intersection of biomedical health sciences and the environment, she came to Duke to pursue research in reproductive and developmental toxicology.
 Christine recently joined the Susan Murphy lab to study how exposure to environmental chemicals during pregnancy affect placental and fetal development.
 She is also involved with the Duke Global Health Institute.
 Contact: email@example.com

-Elizabeth Fleming (Court Hull, Ph.D. – Fifth Year)
+Elizabeth Fleming (Court Hull, Ph.D. – Sixth Year)

-Risa Gearhart-Serna (Gayathri Devi, Ph.D. – Third Year)
+Risa Gearhart-Serna (Gayathri Devi, Ph.D. – Fourth Year)

 Marissa Guttenberg (Second Year)

-Sam earned her B.S. in Biology and B.S. in Environmental Sciences from Duke University in 2015.
-During undergrad, she began to delve into toxicology research by studying how mitochondrial dynamics and environmental exposures impact neurodegeneration.
-Prior to starting grad school at Duke, she spent two years in a toxicology lab at NIEHS researching novel brominated flame retardants.
+Sam earned both a B.S. in Biology and B.S. in Environmental Sciences from Duke University in 2015.
+During undergrad, she delved into toxicology research by studying how mitochondrial dynamics and environmental exposures impact neurodegeneration.
+Prior to starting grad school at Duke, she spent two years in a toxicology lab at NIEHS researching the toxicokinetics of novel brominated flame retardants.
 She is currently researching per- and polyfluoroalkyl substances (PFAS) and their presence in the placenta in the Stapleton Lab.
 Contact: firstname.lastname@example.org